 For more than 20 years, Robert Teaff owned a swimming pool cleaning business.
-He first left his business to care for his three children.
-Unfortunately, he then encountered personal hardship and found himself facing homelessness.
+He encountered personal hardship and found himself facing homelessness.
 With a learning disability and limited resources, he sought assistance from PRIDE Industries’ career coaching services in the hopes of re-entering the workforce with a long-term career.

 Comprehensive Career Coaching Services

 “I learned about PRIDE Industries while job searching on my own,” said Robert.
 “The mission to create jobs for people with disabilities and the opportunities for advancement all convinced me that it was a great company to work for.
 Through my Department of Rehabilitation Counselor, I was referred to PRIDE Industries’ Employment Services Office in Woodland, CA, in Spring 2019.”

-At PRIDE Industries Robert connected with job coach Alissa Villegas to shape the skills needed to re-enter the job market, starting with building his resume from scratch.“When I first came to PRIDE, I didn’t even have a resume, since I had never needed one,” Robert shared.
+At PRIDE Industries Robert connected with job coach Alissa Villegas to shape the skills needed to re-enter the job market, starting with building his resume from scratch.“When I first came to PRIDE Industries, I didn’t even have a resume, since I had never needed one,” Robert shared.
 With help from Alissa, he built his resume, honed his computer skills, and showcased his abilities to potential employers.

 To help Robert reach his goal of working for PRIDE Industries, Alissa contacted PRIDE’s Recruiter at the Sacramento International Airport to recommend a job interview.
 In June 2019, Robert aced the interview and the recruiter hired him as a Custodian.
 “I felt so happy when I heard that I got the job; it was the best feeling in the world,” said Robert.

 Job Coaches Dedicated to Post-Search Success

 Once an applicant successfully searches for and lands a job, PRIDE Industries’ career services team provides ongoing support.
 This support ensures lasting success and satisfaction for the employee.